Projection mapping: Productions, advertisement and art

 The use of projection mapping in TV and films is becoming more popular.
-For the sci-fi film Oblivion (2013), the directors used projection mapping to create an immersive environment.
+For the science-fiction film Oblivion (2013), the filmmakers used projection mapping to create an immersive environment.
 For a 2016 TV commercial, Audi used projection mapping to showcase the technology of the Audi Q7 car.
 The ad, "Projection of Greatness", was filmed with no CGI and used only content that was caught live in camera.

-In the electronic dance music (EDM) community, it is becoming increasingly common for DJs to accompany their music with synced visuals, which can be either prepecorded or played live by a Video Jockey (VJ).
+In the electronic dance music (EDM) community, it is becoming increasingly common for DJs to accompany their music with synced visuals, which can be either prerecorded or played live by a video jockey (VJ).
 Though normal projection screens are commonly used, some visual artists create special 3D installations to project onto.
 Many EDM artists employ projection mapping techniques.
 Visual artists also use projection mapping for creative expression, sometimes to enhance existing creative media such as painting and drawing.

 Artists may use it as an avant garde form of expression as it is new technology that can turn their creative ideas into 3D projections, connecting with audiences in a new way.
 Video projections have appeared in urban centres such as New York City and London, where artists have used guerilla projections in public without any necessary approval.
 This way, artists can show their work in any location as anything and anywhere can be a canvas.
-Often people also use it as a means of activism; the group Occupy Wall Street has used it to project onto the Verizon Wireless building in New York City as a means to visually spread the word that Occupy Wall Street is still alive.
-The Japanese theatre play Mysteries of Yoshitsune I&II (2012–14) is notable for the first major use of projection mapping in Japanese theatre stage play.
+Often people also use it as a means of activism; the group Occupy Wall Street used it to project onto the Verizon Wireless building in New York City as a means to visually spread the word that Occupy Wall Street is still alive.
+The Japanese theatre play Mysteries of Yoshitsune I&II (2012–14) by Gackt is notable for the first major use of projection mapping in Japanese theatre stage play.

 Projection mapping is frequently used by Walt Disney Imagineering and Walt Disney Creative Entertainment in the Disney Parks.
 Examples include The Magic, the Memories and You, Disney Dreams!, Celebrate the Magic, Once Upon a Time, Disneyland Forever, Halloween Screams, Believe...
 In Holiday Magic, Remember...
 Dreams Come True, Happily Ever After and most recently Sunset Seasons Greetings at Disney's Hollywood Studios.

 When Paul Oakenfold became the first DJ to perform live at Stonehenge, projection mapping was used to transform the prehistoric monument into a spectacular light show.
 To avoid damage to the ancient stones, only 50 of Oakenfold's close friends were invited, and were required to wear noise-cancelling headphones to hear the music above the nearby A303 road.